 The registration fee will be given later.
 It includes:

 - Refreshments coffee/tea and snacks during breaks

-- Lunch for the three days of the conference
+- Lunch for the four days of the conference

 You can pay by bank transfer:

 IBAN: HU40 10032000-01731732-00000000 Swift: HUSTHUHB Beneficiary: Research Institute for Linguistics, Hungarian Academy of Sciences Bank: MÁK Notice: CAPSS2017, [Your name], [billing address]

 Registration can be accomplished by filling this form.

 |Nick Campbell, Trinity College, Dublin||Vesna Mildner, University of Zagreb||Ruth Huntley Bahr, University of South Florida|

 The scientific program will be available shortly after notification of acceptance.